iohnio/Simple-Shell/README.md

 ## How to Compile
 1. open terminal
-2. navigate to project directory 'cd project1-sp26-iohnio'
-3. run 'make clean' to make sure no old object files are present
+2. run 'make clean' to make sure no old object files are present
-4. run 'make build' to compile shell.c and utils.c
+3. run 'make build' to compile shell.c and utils.c

 ## How to Run the Project
 ./shell